andrewmalone/Loops/_design.md

 To load patterns, the application simply does an ajax call to load one of the saved json files directly.

+The python script uses no external modules, and should run in Python 2.6 or 2.7.

 ## Rendering
 Rendering to .wav is accomplished using the offline rendering mode of the web audio api.
 Once the rendered audio data exists, .wav header file information is added to it, and it is converted to a data URI using javascript's Blob and FileReader APIs.